This is the multi-page printable view of this section. Click here to print.

 2. Name: Enter the name of the organization to create.

-The View Organization page displays a list of all created organizations.
-Click on the organization name to view detailed organization information on the right.
-You can expand the entire organization list to view all organizations at once, or collapse it to view only the top-level organizations.
+On the View Organization page, you can see a list of all created organizations.
+Clicking the organization name you want to view displays detailed organization information on the right.
+You can expand the entire organization list.
+When you expand an organization, you can view the entire hierarchy down to the lowest level at once, and when you collapse the organization list, you can see only the top‑level items.

-The data entered when creating the organization is displayed, and all data can be modified.
-Click the Save button after modifying.
+The data entered when creating the organization is displayed, and you can edit all data.
+After editing, click the Save button.

-Click the Delete button in the View Organization screen to delete an organization that is no longer in use.
+Click the Delete button on the View Organization screen to delete an Organization that is no longer used.

-Parent organizations and organizations with registered projects cannot be deleted.
+Organizations that have parent organizations or registered projects cannot be deleted.

 Tenant Administrator

-Tenant administrators can manage tenant-based information through dedicated menus (e.g., Approval Line, Organization, etc.) and view all content within the tenant.
+Tenant administrators can manage tenant-level information through dedicated menus (Approval Line, Organization, etc.) and can view all content within the tenant.

 Delete Tenant Administrator